 Mental illness can directly or indirectly affect anyone, whatever our gender, race, education, income, religion, or church involvement.
 The following 30-second video offers some helpful perspective:

 In Canada, 20% of the population will personally experience a mental illness at some point in their lives, 8% will experience major depression, 1% bipolar disorder.
-Alzheimer’s Disease affects 15% of people over the age of 65.
 For deaths among 15-24-year-olds, death by suicide accounts for 24%; for deaths of 25-44-year-olds, death by suicide is 16%.
-(Statistics from Canadian Mental Health Association and Alzheimer Society Canada).
+(Statistics from Canadian Mental Health Association).

 Mental illness is also part of the church as Amy Simpson, author of Troubled Minds: Mental Illness and the Church’s Mission (IVP, 2014) shares in the following video:

 Amy has also written an endorsement for Delight in Disorder by Tony Roberts, describing it as a hope-filled resource “we have long needed.”

 Like Amy, I find it to be a book of hope–one that’s firmly rooted in God’s compassion and faithful presence whatever the storms of life and mental illness may bring.

 Tony begins with his own personal journey through depression and bipolar disorder, through medication, hospitalization, and counseling, through marriage and family stress, through serving the church as a pastor, through working in a frenzy to not being able to work at all to swallowing too many pills.
 He shares candidly about his experience as a young pastor in a new church (page 12):

 I was full of myself, but little else.